MWest2020/openregister/FACETING_SYSTEM.md

 - **Better performance** - Optimized database queries and caching support
 - **Modern API** - Familiar structure for developers
 - **Backward compatible** - Existing code continues to work
+- **Dynamic discovery** - Automatic detection of facetable fields helps build intelligent interfaces
+- **Database-oriented** - All analysis happens at the database level for optimal performance

+### Facetable Discovery Benefits

+The facetable field discovery system provides several key advantages:

+1. **Dynamic Interface Building** - Frontends can automatically discover and build facet interfaces without hardcoding field lists
+2. **Data-Driven Configuration** - Facet types and options are determined by analyzing actual data
+3. **Context Awareness** - Discovery respects current filters to show relevant faceting options
+4. **Performance Optimization** - Database-level analysis ensures efficient field discovery
+5. **Type Intelligence** - Automatic detection of field types enables appropriate facet configurations

+### Usage Recommendations

+1. **Use `_facetable=true`** for initial interface discovery
+2. **Cache discovery results** for frequently accessed configurations
+3. **Combine with regular faceting** for complete search interfaces
+4. **Leverage sample data** to show users what to expect
+5. **Respect appearance rates** to focus on commonly used fields

 The system is designed to grow with your application's needs while maintaining excellent performance and user experience.
+The addition of facetable discovery makes it even easier to build intelligent, data-driven search interfaces that adapt to your content automatically.